 In Myanmar, Sustainability Starts in the Office

-Yi Maw from the Khiri Travel Myanmar Sales and Reservation Department blogs about ways the Yangon team is going to plant more trees and adopt good habits related to sustainability.
+Khiri Travel Myanmar team planted more trees and adopt good habits related to sustainability.
 They are also creating more responsible tourism programs for travelers.

 “Walking down a shady street is much better than walking in the desert.”